Harch Water /0.7

 | Brine Management | Diffusion Protocol | Marine ecosystem protection |

-Sustainability is embedded in Harch Water's DNA.
-Our desalination plants are powered entirely by Harch Energy's renewable infrastructure, eliminating the carbon footprint that makes conventional desalination environmentally problematic.
+Harch Water's desalination plants are powered entirely by Harch Energy's renewable infrastructure.
 Energy recovery devices reduce power consumption to 2.5 kWh/m3 — 40% below industry average.
-Brine management follows best-practice diffusion protocols that protect marine ecosystems, and our AI distribution systems reduce network losses to less than 5% versus the African average of 40%+.
-The 10% community allocation provides clean water for 50M+ people across our operating regions at zero cost.
+Brine management follows best-practice diffusion protocols that protect marine ecosystems.
+The 10% community allocation provides clean water for 50M+ people at zero cost.

 Timeline

 Pilot desalination project launched in southern Morocco.
-10,000 m3/day capacity validating technology and operational parameters.
+10,000 m3/day capacity validating technology.

-Pilot project achieves all performance targets: 2.5 kWh/m3 energy consumption, 45% recovery rate, WHO-standard output quality.
+Pilot project achieves all performance targets: 2.5 kWh/m3 energy consumption, 45% recovery rate.

-AI-optimized distribution system validated in pilot network.
-Leak detection and pressure management reducing losses by 35%.
+AI-optimized distribution system validated.
+Leak detection reducing losses by 35%.

 First desalination plant operational.
-50M m3/yr capacity serving industrial customers and community allocation programs.
+50M m3/yr capacity serving industrial and community needs.

-200M m3/yr total desalination capacity operational.
-AI distribution across 3 countries.
+200M m3/yr total capacity operational.
 50M+ people receiving community water access.

 Competitive Landscape